X-23: Powers and abilities

 Laura was apparently a female clone (later revealed as his biological daughter) created from Wolverine's genetic material.
 Consequently, her mutant powers are similar to his.
 Like Wolverine, Laura's primary mutant ability is an accelerated healing factor that allows her to regenerate damaged or destroyed tissues with far greater speed, efficiency, and finality than ordinary humans are capable of.
 Injuries such as gunshot wounds, slashes, and puncture wounds completely heal within a matter of seconds.
 She has also been shown to be able to reattach limbs; for example, she reattached her hand after she severed it to escape the restraints placed on her by Kimura.
 The effects of her accelerated healing powers extend to her body's immune system, rendering her immune to disease and infection.
 She is also immune to most drugs and toxins, although she can be affected by certain drugs if given sufficient dosage.
-Given the regenerative nature of her cells, she is potentially-immortal, just like her father.
+Given the regenerative nature of her cells, she is potentially biologically immortal, just like her father.

 Laura's mutant healing factor heightened her physical senses, speed, agility, reflexes/reactions, balance, and endurance to superhuman levels.
 Like Wolverine, Laura possesses retractable claws sheathed within her forearms.
 She releases the claws through the tissue of her knuckles, leaving small wounds which are healed by her healing factor.
 Unlike Wolverine, however, Laura has only two claws per hand which are her primary weapons of offence.
-She also possesses a single, retractable claw housed within each foot which she tends to use for defense.
+She also has a single, retractable claw within each foot which she tends to use for defense.
 The claws were forcefully extracted by Zander Rice, sharpened, coated with adamantium, and reinserted into her body.
 Laura escaped before the procedure to fuse her entire skeleton with adamantium could be performed.
 Since the claws are laced with adamantium, they are virtually unbreakable and are capable of cutting almost any substance.